 As the power struggle continues while you’re trying to keep true to yourself and they are trying to keep control within their own lives and over you.
 Whenever you give in, that person you met reappears, leaving you doubting their bad behaviour and to believe it’s all your fault.
 It was never your fault.

-You have one partner that is hurting and will take everyone down to heal that hurt, and another who’s might have been hurting before and will definitely be hurting during the relationship, that’s doing their best to heal the other person not realising it only harms themselves, both end up full off inner turmoil and self-harm, the narcissist in a negative way, yet blaming all others ,you doing your best to help, yet blaming yourself and it brings you more pain and discomfort.
+You have one partner that is hurting and will take everyone down to heal that hurt, and another who might have been hurting before and will definitely be hurting during the relationship, that’s doing their best to heal the other person not realising it only harms themselves, both end up full off inner turmoil and self-harm, the narcissist in a negative way, yet blaming all others, your are doing your best to help, yet blaming yourself and it brings you more pain and discomfort.

 So even though you might know within yourself, it’s not healthy why do you stay stuck?

 Love bombing.
 Narcissists know how to hook people in, and this is a manipulation tactic to feed you that false reality, making you believe and feel like the luckiest person alive, that you’re living out your dream.
 Then this confuses you when they stop acting this way, causing cognitive dissonance as your mind is trapped between reality’s and beliefs, also trauma bonding the dopamine released from the high and the cortisol from the stress of the lows.